rejsafranko/SolarSenseIoT/README.md

 - **Capture Image**: Uses the `CameraService` to capture an image from the Raspberry Pi camera.
 - **Run Inference**: The captured image is processed by the `ModelService` to classify it as clean (0) or dirty (1).
 - **MQTT Messaging**: If the panel is classified as dirty (`prediction == 1`), the system publishes an MQTT message to AWS IoT to trigger a notification.

+## 3. Computer Vision Model

+The machine learning component of SolarSense handles the training, evaluation, and inference for the model which runs on the IoT device to classify solar panel images as clean or dirty.

+### Key Components

+1) The configuration file `config-defaults.yaml` defines key parameters for model training, such as the learning rate, batch size, and input image size.
+These configurations are dynamically loaded during model training using the wandb integration to track experiments.

+2) WandB Tracking is integrated to log and monitor the training process.

+3) A MobileNetV2 pretrained on ImageNet is used as a backbone model because it is a lightweight model designed for use on edge devices.